vanHeemstraSystems/making-of-frame/300/2300/README.md

 In Gitpod development environment you can use the integrated terminal to execute commands.

+Gitpod will by default run the script ```start``` in package.json and therefor set the development environment to watch for code changes.
+Hence, open a separate terminal session to edit your files.

 To commit changes after making file changes run the following command:

 ```